 But at the enterprise level, this is enabling speedy improvements in productivity that is filtering down to every business in the US, lower costs everywhere.

 This is why corporate earnings have been outperforming the economy as a whole by a large margin.

 Living near booming Silicon Valley, I can tell you that there are thousands of new technologies and business models that you have never heard of under development.

-When the winners emerge, they will have a big cross-leveraged effect on the economy.
+When the winners emerge, they will have a big cross-leveraged effect on economy.

-New health care breakthroughs will make serious diseases a thing of the past which are also being spearheaded in the San Francisco Bay area.
+New health care breakthroughs will make serious disease a thing of the past which are also being spearheaded in the San Francisco Bay area.

 This is because the Golden State thumbed its nose at the federal government ten years ago when the stem cell research ban was implemented.